Freedom Party of Ontario: Since 2002 under leadership of Paul McKeever

-The party was partly restructured in 2002, when Oshawa lawyer Paul McKeever replaced Walker as party leader.
-McKeever argues that the FPO is now targeted toward building an electoral base and that a new organization, Freedom Party International, has taken on its prior advocacy role.
-FPI now publishes the former FPO journal, Consent.

-McKeever (born 1966) has been the party's leader since 2002.
-He graduated from Trent University with an Honours Bachelor of Science in 1989 and a Master of Arts from the University of Western Ontario in 1991 and a law degree from the same university in 1995.
-He currently practises civil litigation and employment law.

-McKeever became a member of the Freedom Party of Ontario in 1992, joined its executive in 1999, and became party leader in 2002 following the resignation of Lloyd Walker.
-He is the party's first leader not to reside in London, Ontario.
-McKeever is also owner and operator of the "Mondo Politico" website, which reviews the political positions of various parties, including his own.

-McKeever was a candidate for the Freedom Party of Ontario in the 1999 election in Toronto Centre-Rosedale, where he received 344 votes, or 0.8% of all votes cast.
-In the 2003 provincial in the riding of Oshawa, he came in fifth out of six candidates with 518 votes or 1.3% of all votes cast.
-McKeever was the Freedom Party's candidate in the March 30, 2006 Whitby—Ajax by-election and received 198 votes, 0.6% of all ballots cast.
-During the 2007 provincial election McKeever ran in London West where he received 234 votes, 0.5% of all ballots cast.
-He was a candidate in the September 17, 2009 provincial by-election in the Toronto riding of St. Paul's and received 61 votes (0.2%).
+As of 2025, McKeever (born 1966) has been the party's leader since 2002.

 Under McKeever's leadership, the Freedom Party of Ontario nominated 24 candidates in the 2003 provincial election and 15 candidates in the 2007 provincial election.
 56 Freedom Party candidates contested the 2011 provincial election and 42 Freedom Party candidates contested the 2014 provincial election.
-The Freedom Party of Canada has not nominated any candidates in federal elections.

 The FPO promoted an electoral platform entitled "The Right Direction" for the 2003 election, arguing that with the PCs turning away from Mike Harris's Common Sense Revolution, the FPO was the only remaining party with "common sense".

 On October 4, 2005, the FPO released its 2007 election platform.
 It focused on competition in health care and education, repealing price controls on electricity, the replacement of property taxes with consumption taxes, and the elimination of the provincial income tax.

 The party failed to win any seats in the 2022 Ontario general election.